ikjob/expr-calc/README.md

 13. The frontend allows users to specify their username
 14. The frontend allows users to submit new expressions to the backend
 15. The frontend monitors the status of requests and automatically updates the UI when the statuses change on the backend.
 Supported statuses: Pending, InProgress, Success, Failed, Cancelled
 16. The frontend displays the calculation results.
-Possible results: for the Success status, it is a number; for Failed, it is an error message; for Cancelled, it includes information on who canceled the calculation
+Possible results: for the Success status, it is a number; for Failed, it is an error message and error location within the expression; for Cancelled, it includes information on who canceled the calculation
 17. The frontend allows users to view the history of all requests from the server, displayed as a paginated table
 18. The frontend allows users to apply filters to view specific calculations.
 Currently supported frontend filters: by the current user and by status.
 The backend supports additional filters: by creation time, update time, username, and substring in the expression
 19. The request history table on frontend is automatically updated if a new calculation appears on the server and matches the client's active filters
+20. If the backend returns an error, it is displayed on the frontend for the user
+21. The backend implements all modern methods of monitoring its behavior: logs, metrics and tracing

 ### Quick start